d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 list the files of the directory _/etc_ in a long listing with the filesizes in a _human readable_ format

 ## Task 12
-Create a new folder "My Pictures" in you homefolder.
+Create a new folder "My Pictures" in your homefolder.
 Go into this folder and create, with just one command, these following files (notice the capitalization):
 - Picture1.JPG
 - picture2.JPG
 - Picture3.jpg
 - picture4.jpg

-Mind the casing!

 ## Task 13
 Use the command `rename` twice to rename all files so no capitals exist anymore in any of the filenames.